 Location: Boston, MA

-Note: If you have already completed 8 credits or more in Chinese, you are ineligible for Summer Study at BU and should apply only for the program in Shanghai, which offers instruction for all levels.
+Note: If you have already completed 2 semesters or more in Chinese, you are ineligible for Summer Study at BU and should apply only for the program in Shanghai, which offers instruction for all levels.

 Shanghai Chinese Studies Program

 Dates: June – August 2016

 Prerequisite: Applicants MUST have completed at least one semester of Chinese by May 2015.
 If you plan on applying for this program and have not yet taken Chinese, you may show us proof of enrollment for a Chinese course for the spring semester at your institution.
 Acceptance will be contingent on successful completion of that course.

 The Shanghai Chinese Studies Program at Shanghai’s Fudan University offers intensive language study, alone or in combination with an elective course.
 Students spend eight weeks living and studying in China’s largest and most vibrant city.
 An undeniably modern city, Shanghai preserves the legacy of its strong colonial past.

 The core curriculum centers around approximately 15 hours each week of language instruction, emphasizing communicative proficiency and the fundamental structures of the language.
 Courses are augmented by travel to historic northern cities such as Beijing and Xi’an, weekend travel to a nearby Yangzi River delta city like Suzhou or another “water town,” and visits to local cultural sites.